 INFLUENZA VIRUS VACCINE LIVE - NASAL

 (IN-floo-EN-za VYE-rus vak-SEEN)

 USES: This medication is a vaccine against influenza (flu) virus.
 It is also called the seasonal flu vaccine.
 The vaccine works by helping the body produce immunity (protection) that will prevent you from getting the flu or lessen the seriousness of the infection.
 As with any vaccine, it may not fully protect everyone who receives it.
 Since different types of flu viruses cause infection every flu season, usually a new vaccine is produced and given for each flu season.

-This form of the vaccine is not recommended for children younger than 2 years old, or for children aged 2 to 4 years with a history of repeated wheezing.
-A flu vaccine that is given by injection is recommended for these children and for adults older than 49.
+This form of the vaccine is not recommended for people with a history of severe asthma or active wheezing.
 Consult your doctor for more details.